Cost Guide

 £5,000

 The maths is simple.
-A Smoke & CO Alarms costs a maximum of £150.
-The fine for not having one can be £5,000 — plus the loss of Section 21 eviction rights (for some certificates), the cost of emergency remediation, and the reputational damage of a prosecution.
+Smoke & CO Alarms cost a maximum of £150.
+Non-compliance can bring fines of up to £5,000, plus the loss of Section 21 eviction rights (for some certificates), the cost of emergency remediation, and the reputational damage of a prosecution.

-Track Smoke & CO Alarms costs across your portfolio
+Track Smoke & CO Alarms renewal dates for free

 Free for your first property.
 No credit card required.

-How much does a Smoke & CO Alarms cost in 2026?
+How much do Smoke & CO Alarms cost in 2026?

-Is a Smoke & CO Alarms tax deductible for landlords?
+Is Smoke & CO Alarms tax deductible for landlords?